Due to the CoronaVirus our in-person General and EmComm meetings have been cancelled for the immediate future.

 Upcoming Events By Date:

 1. David Bever N6ZND is the Chair of the EmComm Committee.
-EmComm Committee meetings are held on a weekly basis until our training programs are up and running.
-The next EmComm Meeting is scheduled for:
+The next EmComm Meeting has not yet been scheduled:

-2. May’s General Meeting will be May 26.
+2. The next General Meeting will be July 28.
 Online via ZOOM only.

 Daily Net by Judy Dean, NB6J